 Other great stops are the International Red Cross and Red Crescent Museum, and the International Museum of the Reformation.
 And don't forget to take a walk around the Old Town, home to cobblestone streets lined with adorable boutique shops, the St. Pierre Cathedral, and plenty of charming cafés.

-Like Zurich, Geneva is famous for its lake, one of the largest freshwater lakes on the continent.
+Like Zurich, Geneva is famous for its lake, one of the largest freshwater lakes in Europe.
 A stroll by the lake is a must when visiting to admire the crystal-clear waters and see the giant Jet d'Eau water jet shoot water 140 meters into the air.

 Lake Lucerne is perhaps more famous than the city that shares its name, and with good reason.
 It's home to Kapellbrücke, the world's oldest covered wooden bridge, as well as to old steamers and paddleboats that ply the blue-green waters.
 Lucerne's Old Town and the Museggmauer (remnants of the old towers and fortified walls that once surrounded the city) are great places to explore and discover as you walk around.

 Lucerne is particularly beautiful in winter.
 Ski resorts surround the city, charming Christmas markets take over the streets, and the Lucerne Carnival (in February) transforms Lucerne into a fantastical celebration of giant masks and floating mythical figures.

 Nearby Mount Pilatus offers snow tobogganing in winter and stunning views over Lucerne all year long - and the top can be easily reached using a cable car.